 I'm excited to share with you the finished results of the quilt made by Kate and myself to be donated to Quilts Recover.
 FYI, Kate has a tutorial over here so you can make your own "Through the Trees" quilt.

-remember, Kate made the quilt top, mailed from it from Australia to my home in Canada, with my contribution to be adding batting, backing, quilting and then binding to make a quilt.
+If you remember, Kate made the quilt top, mailed from it from Australia to my home in Canada, with my contribution to be adding batting, backing, quilting and then binding to make a quilt.
 Choosing a neutral backing, I then free motion quilted the entire quilt, incorporating lots of leaves with some loop-de-loops and some wavy lines.
 Leaves just seemed right for a quilt called "Through the Trees".

 Monday, August 8, 2011